smithylee81/MS1-SuburbanMassage/README.md

 4. Under "Source", click the dropdown called "None" and select "Master Branch".
 5. The page will automatically refresh.
 6. Scroll back down through the page to locate the now published site [https://smithylee81.github.io/MS1-SuburbanMassage/](https://github.com) in the "GitHub Pages" section.

+### Making a Local Clone

+1. Log in to GitHub and locate the GitHub Repository
+2. Under the repository name, click "Clone or download".
+3. To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
+4. Open Git Bash
+5. Change the current working directory to the location where you want the cloned directory to be made.
+6. Type git clone, and then paste the URL you copied in Step 3.

 ---
 ## Credits